The BnF Museum’s itinerary

 The other display cases exhibit large silver and gold dishes that demonstrate the opulence and sophistication of courts in late Antiquity and the Sassanid era, along with Celtic, Greek and Roman jewellery, masterpieces of medal art from the Renaissance onwards, and a selection of remarkable stones engraved in cameo and intaglio.

-The Luynes Room
+The de Luynes Room

 Salle de Luynes © Guillaume Murat / BnF